carmelopaz0708/git_help/README.md

 #### git add *directory*

 Tracks the changes to files and folders in *directory* with the remote repository.
-Next

-    git commit

-commit will add the most recent changes to the remote repository.
+Next 'git commit' will add the most recent changes to the remote repository.